 Could this golden elixir hold the key to better health, hair and skin?
-A hit among wellness experts and celebrities like Victoria Beckham and Jennifer Aniston, we found out why apple cider vinegar is so highly praised for its health and beauty benefits
+A hit among wellness experts and celebrities including Victoria Beckham and Jennifer Aniston, we found out why apple cider vinegar is so highly praised for its health and beauty benefits

 From coconut oil to honey, olive oil to sake, going au naturel has noticeably shifted from niche to mainstream – so much so, that it’s becoming increasingly difficult to see which pantry picks are really worth the hype.
 One that's currently having its moment in the spotlight is a humble bottle of apple cider vinegar, with everyone from Liz Hurley to Victoria Beckham sharing their love for the sour health hero (you may have seen them lovingly referring to it as 'ACV').
 Here’s why…

 The health benefits of apple cider vinegar

 Faff and frills-free, it’s the grocery list essential that wellness insiders swear by - and one of its most celebrated attributes is its ability to help aid weight loss.

 “Despite the lack of scientific evidence, women have been using apple cider vinegar (ACV) for centuries in their battle with the bulge,” says nutritional therapist Petronella Ravenshear.
 “There was little research into why or how ACV might help with weight loss until a study was published in June last year.
 This study, on rats not humans, clearly showed that the rats who were given ACV ate less and lost more weight than the others.
 The rats were split into two groups - both were fed a high fat fast-food type, but one group was also given ACV.
 The rats on the high fat diet who also had ACV chose to eat less than the others and they also lost weight.